 Ney Choru with Kaima Rice

-Kerala ney choru recipe – Learn how to make Malabar nei choru recipe using Jeerakasala rice.
-Ney choru translates to ghee rice & is one of the classic dishes from Kerala cuisine.
-It is very much popular and is mostly served with chicken curry or mutton curry and even with Kerala egg roast.
+Ney Choru translates to ghee rice & is one of the classic dishes from Kerala cuisine.
+It is very popular and is mostly served with chicken curry, mutton curry, kadala curry and even with egg roast.
 It is the Jeerakasala rice, a small grain fragrant rice that makes Malabar ney choru special – aromatic and delicious.

 About Nei Choru

-Jeerakasala rice also known as kaima rice is widely used in Malabar region to make ghee rice and biryani.
+This kind of rice is more popular locally in the Malabar region, where ghee rice and biryani are made using this rice.
 This short grain rice has a unique aroma and is a quick cook rice that gets cooked in a short time.
-If you do not have Jeerakasala rice, you can also make this using any other rice variety.
+If you do not have Jeerakasala rice, you can also make this using any other premium rice variety.

 1. Bring 2 ½ cups water to a boil in a pot.
 On another stove/burner, heat 3 to 4 tablespoons ghee in a pot or cooker.
 Fry ¼ to ½ cup split cashews until slightly golden.